krdsbox/cube-roller/README.md

 # Cube Roller
-I have created 3D cube roller using `transform-style: preserve-3d` and and I eventually discovered a useful property: `transform-origin`.
+I have created 3D cube roller using `transform-style: preserve-3d` and I eventually discovered a useful property: `transform-origin`.